fisherra/r4ds_tidyverse/tidyverse_packages/ggplot2.md

     creates a horizontal reference line through the plot according to yintercept
 -   **geom\_vline(xintercept = , size =, color =, linetype =)** -
-    creates a verticle reference line through the plot according to xintercept
+    creates a vertical reference line through the plot according to xintercept
 -   **geom\_rect(aes(xmin = , xmax = , ymin = , ymax = ))** - creates a
     rectangle to box in and highlight interesting data